 of America, The Puppetry Guild of Greater New York, The Garden State Puppetry Guild and is listed in

 the 2nd edition of Who's Who in Entertainment.
-Katzman is an Emeritus Professor of Communications at Bergen Community
+Katzman is Professor Emeritus of Communications at Bergen Community

 College, in Paramus, New Jersey.